-This Service Plan covers the 2017/18 fiscal year, and includes targets through to 2019/20.
-It provides strategic direction for the Office, and outlines its goals for the coming year and the indicators that will be used to evaluate progress.
-The performance audit and financial statement audit coverage plans identify the projects that the Office plans to start over the next three years.
+This Service Plan covers the 2018/19 fiscal year, and includes targets through to 2020/21.
+It provides strategic direction for the office, and outlines its goals for the coming year and the indicators that will be used to evaluate progress.
+The performance audit and financial statement audit coverage plans identify the projects that the office plans to start over the next three years.
 The Annual Review of the Budgets of the Statutory Offices (including our office) is prepared by the Select Standing Committee on Finance and Government Services and for approval by the Legislative Assembly.